ANDREWAHN-UK/tax-calculator/TESTING.md

 * Upon entering the site, users are greeted with a visually attractive homepage, and a clearly visible and easy to navigate header and footer.

-* The homepage immediately establishes the purpose of the website, and directs users to click the “water my money tree button”
+* The homepage immediately establishes the purpose of the website, and directs users to click the “water my money tree button.”

-* The user has one main option, as shown on the home page, with additional options on the navigation bar
+* The user has one main option, as shown on the home page, with additional options on the navigation bar.

-* use of inspection tools shows the JavaScript in action
+* use of inspection tools shows the JavaScript in action.
 - - - -
   Full screen (1920*1080) homepage
   - - - -